uhyo/eslint-plugin-import-access/docs/rule-jsdoc.md

 _Default value: `[]`_

 An array of glob patterns for source paths to exclude from the importability check.
+The patterns are resolved relative to the project root.
 When importing from a module that matches one of these patterns, the import-access/jsdoc rule will not apply any restrictions, regardless of the JSDoc annotations or defaultImportability setting.

 This is particularly useful for handling imports from auto-generated files that don't have proper JSDoc annotations.